lvetech/ALT/README.md

 Though ALT configuration described above can operate in virtually any lighting environment, an optical band pass filter which matches wavelengths of the Kinect projector can be used with the Pi NoIR camera to reduce effects of fast (relative to the duration of a heartbeat or an inhale/exhale sequence) large-amplitude ambient light intensity variations such as the ones produced by incandescent light bulbs (at e.g. 60 Hz in the U.S.), especially if the incandescent light bulbs are the only source of light for a scene.

 Note that implementations of the ALT technology components (hardware, software) other than the one described above are possible.
-For example, ALT can use Intel RealSense cameras which generate both static (R200 [9]) and dynamic (F200 [10]) light patterns [4], ALT can use light source elements which emit light on different wavelengths including the ones visible to the human eye, etc. We plan to discuss several alternative implementations of the ALT technology separately.
+For example, ALT can use Intel RealSense cameras which generate both static (R200 [9]) and dynamic (F200 [10]) light patterns [4], ALT can use light source elements which emit light on different wavelengths including the ones visible to the human eye, etc.

+We plan to discuss several alternative implementations of the ALT technology separately.
+We also plan to discuss certain applications of the ALT technology such as the ones previously described [3, 4] and provide code examples for those applications.

 We discuss ALT pulse and respiration monitoring using Intel RealSense cameras [here](/code/RealSense/README-RealSense.md).

-We also plan to discuss certain applications of the ALT technology such as the ones previously described [3, 4] and provide an example code for those applications.

 **References**: